PacktPublishing/Vue.js-3.0-Cookbook/chapter-3/3.9/README.md

-# 3.8 - Adding form validation with vuelidate
+# 3.9 - Creating filters and sorting for the list

 ## Project setup
 ```